Dear readers of ADxS.org, please forgive the disruption.

 • Activation of central neurotransmitter systems828384

-• Cortisol increases mRNA expression of CRH in the central amygdala.85
+• Cortisol increases the mRNA expression of CRH in the central amygdala.85

-• Activation of the vegetative nervous system.
+• Activation of the autonomic nervous system.
 Cortisol thus prepares a stress response of the heart and blood vessels.86

 3.4.2.
 Neurotoxic effects of cortisol